jaehyuneyea/Etch-A-Sketch/README.md

 <p>This should've been really simple, but I did have trouble dealing with the conditional cases, like handling non-number user inputs.
 Since I'm still fairly new to JavaScript, I forgot that prompt returns a string value and that bug went unnoticed for longer than it should've.</p>

 <p>I'm hoping in the future that I won't need that prompt option, as I'm going to try and make the resizing more interactive, like a slider or a side menu bar where you can directly change the size and have the reset button independent to it.</p>

+<p>3/21/2022: Okay, so I've had a problem with the grid where resizing it to a bigger size would cause centering issues and the box would grow over the max width that I set even when I centered it.
+Turns out the issue was that I had borders on each grid.
+I forgot that borders grow outwards, not inwards so that extra pixel or two accumulates as the number of grids increases.
+The grids were there in the first place to debug and I forgot the remove it.
+Whoops..
+At least it's fixed now :)</p>